Between the Lions: Segments

-Gawain's Word: A Wayne's World spoof hosted by a knight with an American surfer accent, featuring two jousting knights charging at each other, each touting a speech balloon with half of a word which then became their respective names, then demonstrating the word.
+Gawain's Word: A Wayne's World spoof hosted by a knight with an Golden State surfer accent, featuring two jousting knights charging at each other, each touting a speech balloon with half of a word which then became their respective names, then demonstrating the word.
 For example, one skit featured "Sir Sh" dressed in silver armor and "Sir Ark" dressed in gold armor.
 Then Gawain says, "Blend on, dudes!" when it is time to put the halves together.
 When Sir Sh bumps into Sir Ark, their speech balloons meld together to form the word "shark."
-Then they react to the word, by running away from a hovering shark.
-Though the title of the segment clearly is a parody of the Saturday Night Live skit, the two knights in the segment speak more characteristically like Bill and Ted from Bill & Ted's Excellent Adventure than Wayne and Garth from Wayne's World.
+Then they react to the word by running away from a hovering shark.
+Though the title of the segment is a parody of the Saturday Night Live skit, the two knights in the segment speak more characteristically like Bill and Ted from Bill & Ted's Excellent Adventure than Wayne and Garth from Wayne's World.

 Tiger Words: A pun of golfer Tiger Woods.
-Tiger is always seen participating in a spelling competition (modeled off a golf tournament), where he always misspell a word.
-While the crowd and announcer are surprised and dismayed at his error, Tiger corrects his mistake by using another tool in his pencil bag (using an eraser to fix mistakes in pencil, or paint to fix mistakes in pen, for example).
+Tiger is always seen participating in a spelling competition (modeled off a golf tournament), where he always misspells a word.
+While the crowd and announcer are surprised and dismayed at his error, Tiger corrects his mistake by using another tool in his pencil bag (using an eraser to fix mistakes in pencil or paint to fix mistakes in pen, for example).
 Tiger correctly spells the word and wins the championship.

+The Trampolini Brothers: The ringmaster introduces three acrobatic brothers, Arturo, Lorenzo, and Felix perform superlative adjectives under the carnival's big top (For example, Arturo is good.
+Lorenzo is better.
+Felix is the best.).

+Synonym Sam's Lab: A Black girl named Synonym Sam and her dog, Rufus, gain knowledge about synonyms by using Sam's Super Synonym Machine.

 Sam Spud: Par-Boiled Potato Detective: A spoof of the Sam Spade detective stories, this segment portrays a par-boiled potato (voiced by Michael K. Frith) who types out the voice-over narration typical of film noir on a late night, making and correcting typographical errors that demonstrate word sounds.
 This segment makes heavy use of sight gags based on wordplay (such as the narrator referring to the entrance of a "tomato"—1930s slang for an attractive woman—who is revealed to be a real tomato wearing a costume; or a neon sign that blinks the words "Flicker Flicker" or "On" and "Off").
-In most cases, the segments would end with a live-action African-American or Caucasian boy or girl watching Sam Spud on television and calling out to his or her mother that "there's a talking potato with a hat on and no mouth!" (or some variation), and the mother calling from offscreen telling her child not to worry and that it's educational television, so it must be good for him/her.
-On one occasion, it ends with the mother saying that it is not nice to say "dumb", after a girl was describing a pickle with a zipper.
+In most cases, the segments would end with a live-action child watching Sam Spud on television and calling out to his or her mother that "there's a talking potato with a hat on and no mouth!" (or some variation), and the mother calling from offscreen telling her child not to worry and that it's educational television, so it must be good for him/her.
+On one occasion, it ends with the mother saying that it is mean to say "dumb" after a child was describing a pickle with a zipper.